Skip to main content

 Plan this move by dependency, not just by date.
 Confirm your legal route and document readiness first, then lock travel and housing around what is actually approved.

 Before you submit any visa application, verify that you meet the basic requirements for the residence title you want and that your visa matches your real purpose of stay.
 If your plan includes work in Germany or a stay beyond 90 days, a national visa type D may be required.
 If route fit is unclear, use the Federal Foreign Office's Visa Navigator and use Germany Freelance Visa: A Step-by-Step Application Guide as decision support, not as a substitute for official route validation.
-Route criteria checkpoint: [insert verified route-specific criteria for your case].
+Route criteria checkpoint: write down the route-specific criteria you confirmed for your case before you book dependent steps.

 Pre-booking Required now: confirm whether your nationality and stay plan require a visa, and confirm the route matches your residence purpose.
 Can remain provisional: exact flight date, neighborhood choice, and long lease commitments.